KisuYami/YAFM/README.md

     - [x] No video preview;
     - [x] No pdf preview

-## Know Issues

-Some folders will try to fool you, go back one folder, and in one.

-Some times the program will try to operate inside a file(like as with a folder), go back, move up donw the cursor, and you will be all good.

 !!
 THIS VERSION IS NOT USABLE, STILL IN DEVELOPMENT !!